 Given all of the incredible features throughout the home it’s hard to pick a favourite, but the warm warm tones of the dining room next to a well stocked wine cellar create a welcoming and intimate vibe that I love.
 I am also completely smitten with the aged mirror panels on the steel framed closet doors.

 The warm tones of the interior are carried throughout the exterior spaces of the home.
 With a sprawling leafy garden, gorgeous lap pool and outdoor fireplace area this home is the perfect place to entertain indoors and out.

-What do you think of Villa Mandra?
-Where are you dreaming of vacationing this summer?
-Let me know in the comments below.
+What do you think of this home?
+Let me know if the comments below.
 I hope that you have a beautiful day!
 XXS